 This festival island constantly celebrates life, creativity, and diversity — Archbishop Desmond Tutu called T&T a “rainbow nation” when he visited in the 1980s (though he gave his native South Africa the same description as well).
 Indeed, every day’s a celebration in Trinidad — or so it can appear at times when our many ethnic groups and religions have given us such a wide array of festival and holidays.
-These are some of our most distinctive annual celebrations.
+These are some of our most distinctive annual celebrations, listed in alphabetical order.

 And don’t forget to visit our Calendar for an updated list of the current year’s holidays and events.

 The Trinidad & Tobago Literary Festival

 With headliners like Jamaican Marlon James (A Brief History of Seven Killings) and our own Earl Lovelace (his Salt won the Commonwealth Writers Prize in 1997), the festival brings together readers, writers, poets, and publishers from the Caribbean diaspora each April/May for readings, performances, workshops, discussions, book launches, film screenings, and the presentation of annual prizes for fiction, non-fiction, and poetry – all free and open to the public.
 Founded in 2011, and usually staged over the last week of April, the festival takes place at the National Library and the adjoining Old Fire Station in downtown Port of Spain.
 Booksellers’ stalls, space to eat plus open mic lunch hour sessions.
 Evening events at venues around the city.
 Outreach events continue through the year, both at home and at overseas book festivals, as do non-affiliated book launches, readings and lectures. bocaslitfest.com